Sustainability Challenge 2023

 - 21st century skill development (critical thinking, collaboration, problem solving & empathy building)

-- Access to diverse professionals working in STEM-related fields
+- Access to professionals from a variety of backgrounds working in STEM-related fields

 When